raoul2000/yii2-workflow/guide/workflow-creation.md

 ]
 ```

-Later on we will be able to retrieve these value of course, and use them the way we want.
+Later on we will be able to retrieve these value of course, and use them the way we want (for instance with a nice and colorful display).

 ## Example